Why Commercial Open Source Is Not a Trust Model

 Why This Matters (Without Needing to Read C)

+Open source does not force adversarial review, prevent subtle side effects, or guarantee behavior.
 It only makes review possible, not necessarily effective.
-I must bring to point again that many popular widely used non-commercial open source products have gone years (and some, decades) before someone noticed a vulnerability.
+It is worth repeating that many popular, widely used non-commercial open source products went years, and some went decades, before anyone noticed a vulnerability.
 That Billy Joe Jim Bob's Discount Email, Bridal Boutique, and Truck Wash™ custom client source code is not going to be anywhere close to as well reviewed.

 The Trust Gap Widens with Binaries and Servers